- About Us

 - What we do

-- Gender Justice
+- Local Action for Gender Justice

-Gender Links (GL) aims to build on and leverage cutting edge research work that has had a catalytic effect in transforming gender relations in and through the media.
-In 2015, GL completed research and produced the second Gender and Media Progress Study (GMPS).
-The GMPS is a follow up to the 2010, GL and the Media Institute of Southern Africa (MISA) Gender and Media Progress Study 2010 (GMPS) that the two organisations launched at the fourth Gender and Media Summit.
+The 2015 GMPS is a follow up to the Gender and Media Progress Study 2010 (GMPS) carried out in conjunction with the Media Institute of Southern Africa (MISA) and was launched at the fourth Gender and Media Summit.
 The 2010 GMPS tracked progress following the ground breaking Gender and Media Baseline Study (GMBS) conducted by the two organisations in 2003.
 GL and partners launched the 14 country reports in-country.

 The table below summarises the studies conducted according to the different countries.